 The executive summary from Part 1 — it wasn’t fun and I don’t recommend it.

-And yet, no matter how much I would have preferred to stay put, we somehow had to return home.
-This time our trip would be 200 miles longer, this time we’d travel 700 miles with a new kitten, and this time we’d do it without air conditioning; and this trip would still be better!
+And yet, no matter how much I would have preferred to stay in Colorado, we somehow had to return to Massachusetts.
+This time our trip was 200 miles longer, this time we traveled 700 miles with a new kitten, and this time we had to do it without air conditioning — and this trip was still be better!

 “No, I’ll just drive.
 You hate being hot and I don’t mind.
 It’s not a problem,” I said to my husband who was growing more irritable every minute.

 It was 3:00 in the afternoon and the heat from Colorado's high desert sun was rising in waves off the parking lot asphalt.
 Instead of icy blasts, the air conditioning in our SUV was only giving off cool spurts.
 My husband had replaced at least 4 different parts, each time thinking he’d found the faulty bit, but none of it helped and we couldn’t delay.
 We wanted to be home before August 1st when Massachusetts would start enforcing a mandatory 2-week quarantine for travelers.
 I clicked the remote to unlock the car doors.